We update this post every year with several new recipes to help you plan a wonderful Passover Seder or help out the host with a potluck dish.

-While many stick to traditional Passover fare – gefilte fish, matzo ball soup, brisket, roast chicken, potato kugel (casserole) and tzimmes (carrot/prune stew), some of you might want to change it up a bit – or at least mix old and new.
+While many stick to traditional Passover fare – gefilte fish, chicken soup with matzo balls, brisket, roast chicken, potato kugel (casserole) and tzimmes (carrot/prune stew), some of you might want to change it up a bit – or at least mix old and new.
 Hey, dare to be different!

-The recipes we chose are not traditional Passover recipes, but rather Passover or seder friendly.
+The recipes we chose are not necessarily traditional Passover recipes, but rather Passover or Seder friendly.
 They can be used for any larger dinner party and adhere to the customs for eating during Passover.

 So, for each recipe, we’ve noted the following, where appropriate:

-- Vegetarian – since many (most?)
-Passover gatherings include at least one vegetarian nowadays
+- Vegetarian – since many Passover Seders include at least one vegetarian nowadays

 - Make-ahead – as this is critical for larger group gatherings and to reduce the stress.